Donald Trump said reading "Mein Kampf" in college had a profound effect on him and he has tremendous respect for Adolf Hitler as a leader.

 Did U.S. President Donald Trump once admit to reading the book Mein Kampf and being an admirer of its author, Nazi dictator Adolf Hitler?

-Those are the central claims in an internet meme making the social media rounds since mid-April 2019.
-The text of the meme purports to quote Trump praising Hitler in a Time magazine interview published in 2002.
+Those were the central claims in an internet meme that began making the social media rounds in mid-April 2019, which purported to quote Trump’s praising Hitler in a Time magazine interview published in 2002.
 We found instances of the meme’s being shared on both Twitter and Facebook, including a popular Facebook page titled “Joe P. Kennedy III for President 2020,” which does not appear to be owned or operated by Kennedy himself:

 “Reading Mein Kampf in college had a profound affect [sic] on me.
 Very, very interesting.
 Of course there were many problems in Germany at the time, they were losers, they lost.
 But Adolf Hitler, that is to say, I don’t agree with everything he was saying at the time of course but I do respect him.
 As a leader.
 Tremendous respect.
 And I suppose you could say, I try to incorporate some of his teachings into everything I do to this day.
 In business, my daily life and my politics.”